martinmmi/redtally_docs/README.md

 Its possible to use the system via VPN.
 The Data stream is completely encapsulated by the VPN-client.
 I tested it from germany to the european foreign countries successful.
 _______________________________________________________________________________________________________________________________

+For any other problems, please open an issue in the issues thread.
+Thanks